tinyhttp/tinyhttp/CONTRIBUTING.md

 ### Formatting

-If you use VS Code, please install Prettier and ESLint plugins for proper linting and code formatting.
+If you use VS Code, please install Biome extension for proper linting and code formatting.

-If you use a text editor that doesn't have Prettier integration, you can run `pnpm format`
+If your editor doesn't have such extension, use `pnpm check`.

 ## Submitting PRs